 If you notice frost forming on your air conditioning system, the first thing you should do is turn off the unit.
 If you run your air conditioner with frozen coils, it will have to keep working harder and harder.
 This can eventually cause damage to your compressor, which is very expensive and difficult to fix.
 After you shut off the system, you can use a hairdryer or other form of gentle heat to melt the ice, and then turn your system on again.

 However, your air conditioner will keep freezing until the underlying problem is addressed.
 Some issues, like dirty coils, are things you can fix yourself.
 However, for more complicated problems like a broken fan, you should get help from a professional.
 The right repair will keep frozen coils from happening again.

 If your AC unit keeps freezing up, we can help to identify and solve the underlying problem.
-At Christian Brothers AC, Plumbing & Electrical, we assist customers with all sorts of repairs, installations, and maintenance services in Phoenix.
+At Christian Brothers Air Conditioning Plumbing Electrical, we assist customers with all sorts of repairs, installations, and maintenance services in Phoenix.
 Our highly experienced technicians work on a variety of plumbing, heating, cooling, and electrical systems.
 Learn more about our services by giving us a call today.